The early years

 Knowing that the issues these activists fought for had not yet been resolved, and that often gender and disability were not explored at the same time, in 1992 a diverse group of women with disabilities met together to do something.

 This group became the Victorian Women with Disabilities Network (VWDN).
 They would meet on the first Saturday of every month, at the Disability Resource Centre in Burnley or the John Pierce Centre in Prahran, to discuss anything relevant to the needs of women with disabilities and to develop strategies to bring about change.

 The Network was very member driven.
 It had an important focus as a social support group for empowering women with disabilities.
 They also got involved in writing letters and making policy, focusing on health related issues, parenting issues, and domestic violence.
 The group followed the mantra of ‘nothing about us without us’.

 Strengthening the work of the Victorian Women with Disabilities Network

 The Network matured.
 In 1994 we developed a constitution and became incorporated.

 As the Network grew, it took on some projects, including a project, led by Margaret Cooper, to gather and publish member’s stories in Oyster Grit: Experiences of Women with Disabilities.
 In this book published by the VWDN in 2000.

 By 2003 the Network saw an opportunity to apply for funding to establish a systemic advocacy service.
 We established a partnership with Women’s Health Victoria and who auspiced funding to develop a model of advocacy for a new systemic advocacy and information service.
-From here the organisation took off:
+The organisation was now operating full-steam ahead.

 2006: A Project Manager, Keran Howe, was employed to implement the advocacy service model and prepare VWDN as an independent organisation.